Equity, Diversity, & Inclusion (EDI)

-- To listen to our members’ ideas of how to improve our sisterhood and to enact programs which will help our Sorority be more supportive to our BIPOC sisters
+- To listen to our members’ ideas of how to improve our sisterhood/membership and to enact programs which will help our Sorority be more supportive to our BIPOC sisters/members

-- To organize and deliver diversity and inclusion training to our sisterhood, starting with the Board of Directors, with the aim of not only educating our members, but also increasing the diversity within our members and empowering those members to take more leadership roles within our organization
+- To organize and deliver diversity and inclusion training to our sisterhood/membership, starting with the Board of Directors, with the aim of not only educating our members, but also increasing the diversity within our organization and empowering individuals to take more leadership roles within our organization

 - To actively recruit and onboard persons of color as international volunteers

-- To facilitate open, honest, and supportive conversations between our sisters around the topics of cultural awareness, bias, and privilege
+- To facilitate open, honest, and supportive conversations between our sisters/members around the topics of cultural awareness, bias, and privilege

 - To work together to uplift those underrepresented in STEM fields by sponsoring scholarships, actively leading STEM programs at underfunded K-12 schools, and applying for grants to bring STEM programming to underserved communities

 Our work has just begun and we cannot implement all of our goals overnight, but we know with the love and support of our sisters we are capable of anything.

 Statement in support of Asian and Pacific Islander Communities